PixelGM/BingChat-Continuer/readme.md

 # Bing Chat Continuer

-Bing Chat Continuer is a web application that allows users to enter a large text and split it into smaller chunks to bypass the 2000 characters limit imposed by Bing Chat API.
-The application splits the text into chunks of up to 1980 characters each, and appends a continuation message at the end of each chunk.
+Bing Chat Continuer is a web application that automatically splits large texts into smaller chunks of up to 1980 characters each, with a continuation message at the end of each chunk.
+This allows users to bypass the 2000 character limit imposed by the Bing Chat API.

 ## Usage

 To use the Bing Chat Continuer, follow these steps:

-1. Open the [Bing Chat Continuer](https://example.com/bing-chat-continuer) web application in your browser.
+1. Open the [Bing Chat Continuer](https://bing-chat-continuer.vercel.app/) web application in your browser.
-2. Enter your text in the "Enter text here" textarea.
+2. Enter your text in the "Enter text here" text area.
-3. Click on the "Update Text" button to split the text into smaller chunks.
+3. The text will be automatically split into smaller chunks with a continuation message appended at the end of each chunk.
 4. Copy the desired chunk of text by clicking on the "Copy" button on the right side of each chunk.

 ## Implementation